budryerson/TFMini-Plus-I2C/README.md

 Benewake says the data frame-rate is limited to 1KHz, which would suggest a 400Hz data sampling limit in **I2C** mode.
 But Benewake also says data sampling should not exceed 100Hz.
 They don't say why; but you might keep those supposed limitations in mind while you are using the **I2C** interface.

-Any change of device settings (frame-rate, baud-rate, etc.) must be followed by a `SAVE_SETTINGS` command or else the modified values may be lost when power is removed.  `SYSTEM_RESET` and `RESTORE_FACTORY_SETTINGS` do not require a `SAVE_SETTINGS` command.
+Frame-rate changes should be followed by a `SAVE_SETTINGS` command or may be lost when power is removed.
+There is no way to determine what the data frame-rate is actually set to.

-The `SET_I2C_MODE` command does not require a subsequent `SAVE_SETTINGS` command.
-Conveniently, the device will remain in **I2C** mode after power has been removed and restored.
-Even a `RESTORE_FACTORY_SETTINGS` command will not restore the device to the default, **UART** communication interface mode.
-The only way to return the device to serial mode is to send the `SET_SERIAL_MODE` command.
+The `RESTORE_FACTORY_SETTINGS` command will not restore the device to the default, **UART** communication interface mode.
+The **only** way to return the device to serial mode is to send the `SET_SERIAL_MODE` command.

-NOTE: Upon initial application of power, the TFMini-Plus will start up and remain in **UART** mode for about ten seconds.
-Brief necessary serial communication, such as a firmware update, can occur during this time.
 <hr>

 Also included in the repository are: